whalebone/wb-docs/en/local_resolver.rst

 Local resolver
 ==============

 Whalebone local resolver brings the advantage of visibility of local IP addresses that send the actual requests.
-Cloud resolver usually communicates with the caching resolver IP and can't distinguish between the individual clients and log the original client IP address.
+Whalebone resolver is based on the implementation of `Knot Resolver<https://www.knot-resolver.cz/>_` developed in the CZ.NIC labs.

 System requirements
 -------------------